High School to College Pathways

-Students who successfully completed approved career-technical programs are eligible to receive technical college credit at Ohio's public community colleges or four year universities through the Career-Technical Transfer Assurance Guide (CTAG).
+Students who successfully completed approved career-technical programs are eligible to receive technical college credit at Ohio's public community colleges or four-year schools through the Career-Technical Transfer Assurance Guide (CTAG).

-To access credit, students need to complete Verification Form, Part I and take it to the career-technical institution from which they graduated, which will complete its parts.
-The Verification Forms and any other necessary documentation are to be sent by the institution directly to:
+To access credit, students may need to complete a verification form and take it to the career-technical institution from which they graduated, which will complete its parts.
+Check here to determine if a verification form is required to receive credit.
+Career-technical institutions should send verification forms and any other necessary documentation directly to:

 Cuyahoga Community College